Renault Megane RS 275 review

-The latest Renault Megane RS 265 is still as good as ever to drive, but can it beat the SEAT Leon Cupra?
+The latest Renault Megane RS 275 is still as good as ever to drive, but it's much more focused than rivals

 The Renault Mégane RS has consistently been the benchmark for focused handling in the hot hatchback market over the past few years.
 Sharp responses mean it should be on any hot hatch buyer’s shortlist, even though the standard Mégane’s star has faded.